 One of my favorite snacks is vegetables with dip.
 I slice up mushrooms, carrots, celery, cauliflower – whatever’s in season and sounding good – and throw in some little grape or cherry tomatoes.
 And my preferred dip is this tangy, wonderful curry dip recipe.

 It’s really easy to make – you just throw the ingredients into a bowl and stir, which takes no more than 10 minutes.
 But you do want to leave it in the fridge for a couple of hours, so all the flavors meld together and sharpen.

-But if you’re not sure, you can start with less mayonnaise or curry than I call for, and then taste it before deciding whether to add more.
-You could make it with more curry or onion, if those are the flavors you want to emphasize.
+But if you’re not sure, you can start with less curry than my recipe calls for, and then taste it before deciding whether to add more.
+Or you could make it with more curry or onion, if those are the flavors you want to emphasize.

 This is even easier to make than my quick and easy Cheeseball Recipe.
 Both are great for throwing together when you’ve only got a few hours notice someone’s coming over.

 The first step is to throw all the ingredients in a bowl together.
 The second step is to stir them all together.
 And that’s pretty much it.

 You can see the mustard seed in there.
 It adds such a nice flavor and texture to this dip.

 I love enjoying this dip with veggies, but you can also serve it with crackers and even potato chips.
 You can even water it down and turn it into a salad dressing.
 If it’s too tart for that, just add some more Lemonaise.

 This delicious dip has a wonderful, tangy curry flavor.
 It's terrific with raw vegetables, pretzels, pita chips and even potato chips.

 - Put everything in a bowl and stir until it’s blended.